RexMortem/3YP/RoughResearchNotes.md

 - Assertion: fact-checking for specific properties from the distributions
 - Could-Have/Extension of the project: graphical representation
 - Distinction between "sampling" operations and "combining" operations

+- LR parsing is more powerful (check power of LR vs LL)